 7. Eat Properly

-One major aspect of achieving your fitness goals is to eat properly.
+One major aspect of achieving your fitness goals is proper eating habits.
 While there's a lot of information about the best way to eat, hiring a nutritional coach or certified dietitian who specializes in sports and fitness nutrition can help you negotiate through all of the information out there.

 One of the keys to eating properly is to determine your goals.
 Are you trying to lose weight?
 Are you trying to build more muscle mass?
 Are you trying to build your cardio routine and get your heart pumping more?
-Different fitness goals require different nutrients, including how much, how often, and when to ingest the necessary macronutrients needed for your goal, and a dietitian can help prescribe an eating program specific to your goals.
+Different fitness goals require different nutrients, including how much, how often, and when to ingest the necessary nutrients you need.

 8. Get Enough Sleep